bkumar0801/tdd-java/README.md

     }
 }
 ```
-Once you have written your first test case in any IDE, you would see three red code snippets (in short, the code is in non-compilable state).
+Once you have written your first test case in any IDE, you would see three red symbols (in short, the code is in non-compilable state).

 First red : `Linklist`
 Second red : `Linklist()`